 The surname Pinchback was first found in Lincolnshire where one of the first records of the family was Walter Pyncebeck ( fl.
 1333), and English monk from Pinchbeck.
 "He became a monk of Bury St. Edmunds, and was there at the time of the great riot in 1327."

-Important Dates for the Pinchback family
+Early History of the Pinchback family

 This web page shows only a small excerpt of our Pinchback research.
 Another 83 words (6 lines of text) covering the years 1600, 1670, 1732, 1768, 1768, 1732, 1710 and 1783 are included under the topic Early Pinchback History in all our PDF Extended History products and printed products wherever possible.